-When the landlord files a summons and complaint, she must attach a notice to quit , if it is legally required, and other necessary papers.77If the landlord fails to file the necessary papers by the entry date, you should ask a judge to dismiss the case.
+When the landlord files a summons and complaint, they must attach a notice to quit, if it is legally required, and other necessary papers.77If the landlord fails to file the necessary papers by the entry date, you should ask a judge to dismiss the case.

-The answer date is the date by which you must deliver to the court and your landlord (or the landlord's lawyer, if she has one) a document called an answer .78 The answer is the written document you use to tell the court your side of the story.
-The answer date is sometimes shown on the summons and complaint.
-If it is not clear from the summons and complaint, contact the clerk and ask her when your answer is due.
+The answer date is the date you must deliver to the court and your landlord (or the landlord's lawyer, if they have one) a document called an answer.78 The answer is the written document you use to tell the court your side of the story.
+The answer date is three business days before the first court event.
 You can use The Answer (Booklet 3).
 Before filling it out, read Filing Your Answer.
+If you missed your Answer date, file a Motion to Allow Late Answer with the court as soon as you can.

-Currently, not every community in Massachusetts has a housing court.
-If you live in an area with a housing court and your landlord files an eviction case in a district court, you have a right to transfer your case to a housing court.82 The advantage of transferring an eviction case to housing court is that judges in housing court are more familiar with housing laws than district or superior court judges, who handle many different types of cases.
+If your landlord files an eviction case in a district court, you have a right to transfer your case to a housing court.82 The advantage of transferring an eviction case to housing court is that judges in housing court are more familiar with housing laws than district or superior court judges, who handle many different types of cases.
 Housing courts also have the staff and expertise to better help people who do not have a lawyer to complete the process.

 There are five housing courts in Massachusetts.83 To figure out whether there is one that covers your area, see Chapter 14: Using the Court System.
 To transfer your case, you only have to do two things: